Coltsville Historic District: Legacy

 Following her son's death, Elizabeth Colt commissioned the Church of the Good Shepherd in 1896 as a monument to his life.
 Built in High Victorian Gothic style, architectural features include a variety of gun parts, such as bullet molds, gunsights and cylinders.
 This unusual characteristic makes it likely the only church in the world with a gun motif.

 When Elizabeth Colt died in 1904, she willed the majority of her estate, Armsmear, to the City of Hartford for use as a public park.
-Today, the 105 acre Colt Park services the community with a number of athletic fields, playgrounds, a swimming pool, playground, skating rink and Dillon Stadium.
+Today, the 105 acre Colt Park services the community with a number of athletic fields, playgrounds, a swimming pool, playground, and Trinity Health Stadium.

 In December 2014, legislation was passed authorizing the creation of the Coltsville National Historical Park incorporating much of the landmarked area.
 The park has not yet been established and the National Park Service is awaiting land transfer.